|

 membership, happily there will be few who do not find it worthwhile.

-level, not just for the monthly membership subscription, but also for
+to a minimal level, not just for the monthly membership subscription,

-the training programmes and other facilities, which are all provided
+but also for the training programmes and other facilities, which are

 There are two main caveats